Start 'Em, Sit 'Em Week 14: Debating Difficult Fantasy Football Lineup Decisions

 Starting Indianapolis Colts quarterback Andrew Luck on the road in Houston isn't as easy as it might seem.

-Not only is Luck on the road against a defense that knows him well, he is coming off a 10.52-point showing against another division rival and the Houston Texans happen to allow just the ninth-fewest points to opposing passers.
+Not only is Luck on the road against a defense that knows him well, he is coming off a 10.52-point showing against another division rival, and the Houston Texans happen to allow just the ninth-fewest points to opposing passers.

 Yet, Houston has benefited from playing quarterbacks like Blaine Gabbert, Josh Allen, Nathan Peterman, Cody Kessler and Colt McCoy.
 When Luck faced the unit in Week 4, he put up 35.66 points via four touchdowns.